MagedGDEV/CppInsights/README.md

 3. At the end the vector is destroyed, destroying it's players.

 > [!WARNING]
-> Compiler doesn't provide implementation of move constructor on it's own like copy constructor.
+> Compiler does not provide implementation of move constructor on it's own like copy constructor.

 ### Why Choose Move Constructor Over Copy Constructor?